Copy-House/copy-house.github.io/landing/content-strategy-agency-lp.md

 intro_paragraphs:
   - <span class="gradient-2">Strategy</span>.
 It’s an overused word, bandied about as a smokescreen for vagueness.
   - When done right, however, it’s <span class="gradient-2">transformative</span>.
 Welcome to CopyHouse.
-We live, breathe and dream content and copywriting
+We live, breathe and dream content and copywriting.
   - And it starts with a strategy tied as tightly to your <span class="gradient-2">commercial</span> goals as your sales strategy.

 image_text: